muqsitazeem148/prism/README.md

 The results of running experiments (executing the .sh script files) will be stored in some folders in logs/compares/

+Note: Because the proposed approach is based on applying DFS starting from the initial state, for the "coin" and "mer" case studies some modification should be done in the "PS_NondetUntilmod1" and "PS_NondetUntilmod5" files to set the initial states correctly.

 *********************************************************************

 ## Installation